tomduck/pandoc-fignos/README.md

 Note that any use of the `--filter pandoc-citeproc` or `--bibliography=FILE` options with pandoc should come *after* the pandoc-fignos filter call.

-To keep image attributes in the output (e.g., to be processed by additional filters), use:

-    --filter pandoc-fignos -M fignos-keepattrs

 Details
 -------

 For tex/pdf output, LaTeX's native `\label` and `\ref` macros are used; for all others the numbers are hard-coded.

-Links are not constructed -- just the figure numbers.
+Links are also constructed for html and pdf output.

 Installation